groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 HTTPAPIWrapper.create_service(self, description)

 Creates a service with the given description string and returns the string-valued service_id.
+Called once by the Moobius class if there is no service specified.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_service_id_list:
 HTTPAPIWrapper.fetch_service_id_list
 -----------------------------------
 HTTPAPIWrapper.fetch_service_id_list(self)

-Returns a list of service ID strings of the user, or None if doesn't receive a valid response or one without any 'data' (error condition).
+Returns a list of service_id strings of the user.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.create_character:
 HTTPAPIWrapper.create_character
 -----------------------------------
 HTTPAPIWrapper.create_character(self, service_id, name, avatar, description)

-Creates a character with given name, avatar, and description.
+Creates a character with a given name, avatar, and description.
 The created user will be bound to the given service.

 Parameters: